maximilian-armuss-dev/prologue-fx/README.md

 ## 🙄 The Problem with KORG's [logue-SDK](https://github.com/korginc/logue-sdk)...

-A **LOT** of boilerplate code ─ this repository probably contains more duplicate lines of code than original ones.
+A **LOT** of boilerplate code ─ their repository probably contains more duplicate lines of code than original ones.

 Let's take a quick look into their [template for a modulation effect](https://github.com/korginc/logue-sdk/tree/master/platform/prologue/dummy-modfx):
 ```